 When you breed two different sized poodles like the mini and the standard they can become off balanced.
 A common example will be a dog with a long body and short legs.
 You can also end up with a larger dog with fine-bones or small dogs with big heads.

 The other issue with breeding a mini to a standard poodle is the unknown, which is the same issue with F1 doodles.
 Breeding a large dog to a small one does not guarantee you will end up with medium sized dogs.
-Instead they could get a mix of sizes or they could be all big or all smaller.

-It’s best to get a true Moyen puppy from a long line of Klein poodles that originated in Europe or opt for a small standard.
+It’s best to get a true Moyen puppy from a long line of Klein poodles that originated in Europe or opt for a smaller standard.
 That way you will have a better chance of the dog being the size and temperament you expect.

 What is the temperament of a Moyen Poodle?